 FEDERAL GOVERNMENT RESOURCES

 Come to Canada

-cic.gc.ca or findlink.at/ctcextstay
+canada.ca or findlink.at/ctcextstay

 Do you want to come to Canada, or extend your stay?
 This tool will help you determine your eligibility, fill out and submit your application.

 Immigrant services in your area

-cic.gc.ca or findlink.at/cic-serve

-Services may include assistance with finding a place to live, job search support, language assessment and classes, help with filling out forms and information about community services.
+ircc.canada.ca or findlink.at/cic-serve Services may include assistance with finding a place to live, job search support, language assessment and classes, help with filling out forms and information about community services.

 Living in Canada tool

-cic.gc.ca or findlink.at/cic-lctvac
+ircc.canada.ca or findlink.at/cic-lctvac

-Answer a few simple questions to get the help you need to settle in Canada and learn all about living here.
+Answer a few simple guestions to get the help you need to settle in Canada and learn all about living here.

 Working in Canada

-canada.ca or findlink.at/workincana

-Working in Canada is the Government of Canada's leading source for jobs and labour market information.
+ircc.canada.ca or findlink.at/workincana Working in Canada is the Government of Canada's leading source for jobs and labour market information.
 It offers users free occupational and career information.

 Discover Canada: The Rights and Responsibilities of Citizenship

-cic.gc.ca or findlink.at/cic-study

-Discover Canada: The Rights and Responsibilities of Citizenship is used by newcomers to study for the citizenship test.
+ircc.canada.ca or findlink.at/cic-study Discover Canada: The Rights and Responsibilities of Citizenship is used by newcomers to study for the citizenship test.

 PROVINCIAL AND TERRITORIAL WEBSITES FOR NEWCOMERS

-Alberta albertacanada.com/immigration
+Alberta alberta.ca/immigration.aspx

 British Columbia welcomebc.ca

 Manitoba immigratemanitoba.com

 New Brunswick welcomenb.ca

-Newfoundland and Labrador nlimmigration.ca
+Newfoundland and Labrador gov.nl.ca/immigration

-Northwest Territories www.gov.nt.ca
+Northwest Territories ece.gov.nt.ca

 Nova Scotia novascotiaimmigration.com

 Nunavut gov.nu.ca

-Ontario ontarioimmigration.ca
+Ontario ontario ca

 Prince Edward Island gov.pe.ca/immigration

 Quebec immigration-quebec.gouv.qc.ca

-Saskatchewan saskimmigrationcanada.ca
+Saskatchewan saskatchewan.ca

 Yukon immigration.gov.yk.ca